TIME Magazine Features Lisa's Annual BIG BOOK CLUB PARTY!

 Lisa loves book clubs and is grateful to those who choose her books.
 As a way to honor and thank book clubs who read her, Lisa has created a special contest for book clubs.
 The winning book club, chosen by random drawing, will enjoy a visit from Lisa and a fun-filled dinner.
 But that’s not all!
-Those who enter will be invited to Lisa’s home for her 8th Annual Big Book Club Party, as space permits.
-This special event has limited space, so be sure to get your entry in early.
+Those who enter will be invited to Lisa’s home for her Annual Big Book Club Party, as space permits.

-- Take a picture of you book club with each member holding a copy of DON’T GO in hardcover, on audio, or on an e-reader
+- Take a picture of your book club with each member holding a copy of MOST WANTED in hardcover, on audio, or on an e-reader

 - Be sure to include a working email address and phone number with the entry